Japanese Public Key Infrastructure (JPKI)

 - Contact: Contact Form (GlobalSing by GMO)

-- Service introduction material: identity verification (PDF / 770 kb)
+- Service Introduction Material: My Number System (PDF / 770 kb)

 - NEC Corporation

-- Department in charge: New Business Creation Group, Social & Public Integration Department
+- Department in charge: New Business Development Group, Social and Public Integration Department

 - CYBERLINKS CO.,LTD.

-- Department in charge: Planning and Sales Section, Public Cloud Business Department, Public Sales Department
+- Department in charge: Planning and Sales Section, Public Sales Department, Public Cloud Business Department

 - Contact: kikaku-eigyou _ atmark _ cyber-l. co. jp